 You can vacuum with your Dyson or Miele, Electrolux, Kirby or Hoover.
 When you’re done, I’ll vacuum the same area with Mr. Sharky Pro.
 Prepare to be amazed (if not a little embarrassed) by what Sharky will find that the others left behind.

 Here’s the best part: Shark Navigator Lift-Away Professional is cheap—way less expensive than its competitors, which for me is a fabulous bonus.
-While price is not my first consideration in vacuum cleaners, that it comes in so cheap just makes me smile.
+While price is not my first consideration in vacuum cleaners, that it comes in at a price that makes me smile.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon affiliated sites.